DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     -  ISO 27000 series (27000, 27001, 27002, etc.).
           - 15408 evaluation Criteria
           - 22301  security and resilience
-          - 27001 information security standards/controls
+          - **27001** information security standards/controls: Outlines a framework for implementing, maintaining and continually improving ISMS Information Security Management System (ISMS is a set of policies, processes and controls that helps organization protect thier information assets).
+ISO 27001 Guides organizations in identifying assets and assessing thier values and information risks AND implementing mitigating security controls based on ISO 27002.
+CLoud platforms all have ISO 27001.
-          - 27002 information security guidance
+          - **27002** information security guidance: Offers best practices and ontrol objectives related to key aspects of cybersecurity in support of ISO/IEC 27001.
+Focuses on cryptography, human resource security, operational security, and incident response.
+Serves as an official blueprint for orgs aiming to effectively safeguard information assets from cyber threats.
           - 27031 Business continuity
     -  **SABSA (Sheerwood Applied Business Security Architecture):**  is a framework and methodology for developing risk-driven enterprise information security architectures.
-It integrates security into the business processes and aligns security measures with business goals.
+It integrates security into the business processes and aligns security measures with business goals. provides a structured method for designing, implementing and managing security architectures.
 SABSA Lifecycle Phases:
      - Strategy Phase: Understanding business context and defining security goals.
      - Design Phase: Developing the detailed architecture.
      - Implementation Phase: Deploying the security solutions.